VadimBagrov/Working-project-Wordpress-theme-/README.md

 ---
 ### Technologies used :

-- HTML ,
+- HTML

--SCSS ,
+-SCSS

--JS ,
+-JS

--Gulp build ,
+-Gulp build

--BEM modules,
+-BEM modules

 -A lot of galleries